-Banana zucchini muffins are soft, moist, and made with coconut oil, honey, mashed bananas and flecked with freshly grated zucchini!
+Moist and fluffy banana zucchini muffins are made with coconut oil, honey, mashed bananas and flecked with freshly grated zucchini.
+Both kids and adults love this snack that is soft, flavorful and just the right amount of sweet!

 Healthy Zucchini Banana Muffins

-These banana zucchini muffins are the perfect way to use up zucchini from your garden.
-These are a healthier version of my banana bread muffins that use coconut oil for healthy fats and honey to cut down on refined sugar.
+If you love my easy banana bread and zucchini bread, these banana zucchini muffins are the perfect combination of both and the best way to use up zucchini from your garden!
+They are a healthier version of my banana bread muffins and use coconut oil for healthy fats and honey helps cut down on refined sugar.

 My kids absolutely love them and can’t even taste the zucchini.
-If you’ve ever had my zucchini bread, zucchini muffins, or my zucchini chocolate chip muffins, you’ll know how mild zucchini is in flavor but it adds a ton of moisture to any baked good.
-It’s a great way to sneak in some extra veggies into incredibly moist and fluffy muffins!
+If you’ve ever had my zucchini muffins, zucchini chocolate bread or my zucchini chocolate chip muffins, you’ll know how mild zucchini is in flavor but it adds a ton of moisture to any baked good.
+It’s a great way to sneak in some extra veggies into muffins or even my zucchini brownie recipe!

 Take these banana zucchini muffins on the go as a portable breakfast, or have a warm basket on the table for brunch.
-Keep them on the counter as just one of many healthy snack ideas for after school and watch how quickly they disappear.
+I love to rotate them with my chocolate chip banana bread muffins for healthy snack ideas after school, just watch how quickly they disappear!

-Whatever you’ve got leftover, wrap them up, freeze them, then warm them whenever you get a hankering.
+Whatever you’ve got leftover, wrap them up, freeze them, then warm them whenever you get a craving.
 So easy and so delicious!

 - So moist and soft.
 There’s nothing better than breaking open a freshly baked muffin and revealing the pillowy softness.
 Except maybe watching butter melt all over it!

 - Packed with nutrients.
-It tastes amazing and it still has a ton of health benefits.
+These healthier muffins taste amazing and have a ton of nutritious benefits.
 The zucchini provides a ton of fiber, vitamins, and minerals.
 The honey delivers antioxidant properties as well as anti-inflammatory properties.
 The eggs give us Omega 3s and protein, while the cinnamon helps to control blood sugar levels.

 - Make ahead and freezer friendly.
 Banana zucchini muffins are always great to make ahead and have at the ready for a quick snack.